h-yung/memory-challenge/README.md

 # Memory Sequencing Game
-Memory test on random sequence reconstruction on increasing scales of difficulty, made more beautiful with the PokeAPI.
-Players are given a sequence of six random Pokemon and must click on a grid of 4 x 4 to recreate the same order of Pokemon.
+A test of one's ability to recreate random sequences of six, made more beautiful with the PokeAPI.
+Players are given a random sequence of six Pokemon and must click on a grid of 4 x 4 (drawn afresh from 898 possible options each game) to recreate the same order of Pokemon.

 ## [Demo](https://h-yung.github.io/pokemon-memory-game/)
 ![sequencing challenge demo](https://i.postimg.cc/pX3CyFQ3/game-pokememory-tablet-2.png)